 “We can encourage more people to get screened by raising awareness of the danger and prevalence of colorectal cancer,” Nickel told Healthline.
 “Physician or healthcare provider recommendation is extremely important, and data shows that the trust and influence of this relationship can have the greatest impact on encouraging individuals to get screened.”

-Even age 50 might be older than optimal to start getting colorectal cancer screenings, according to Richard Wender, MD, chief cancer control officer at the American Cancer Society (ACS).
+Even age 50 might be older than optimal to start getting colorectal cancer screenings, according to

 The ACS recommends average-risk adults start getting colorectal cancer screenings at age 45 based on their review of research and the increasing prevalence and earlier onset of colorectal cancer in recent years.